-This position will partner with clinical and research staff to support advancement of the overall culture of Missouri Orthopaedic Institute and our C3 Orthopaedics Initiative (Comprehensive, Cutting Edge, Caring Culture), which fosters a fast learning and continuously improving organization to further our mission.
+This position will partner with departmental staff to support the overall culture and advancement of the Missouri Orthopaedic Institute and C3 Orthopaedics Initiative (Comprehensive, Cutting Edge, Caring Culture), which fosters a fast learning and continuously improving organization to further our mission.

 We are looking for someone with the following characteristics, which complement our culture and work environment:

-- Provide clinical care within the scope of your license(s) and certification(s), standard department office policy and protocols.
+- Provide clinical care within the scope of your license(s) and certification(s).

 - Provide medical information, direct patient care, and emotional support to patients and families.